CanastaWiki/Canasta-Documentation/setup.md

   * Database password: `mediawiki` (by default; see [Configuration](#Configuration) section)
 * Navigate to the repo directory and run `docker-compose up -d`
 * Visit your wiki at its URL (or `http://localhost` if installed locally)
-* For more info on finishing up your installation, go to the [After installation](#After installation) section.
+* For more info on finishing up your installation, go to the "After installation" section.

 ### Create new wiki
 * Clone the stack repository from `https://github.com/CanastaWiki/Canasta-DockerCompose` and `cd` into that directory